- Chart

 Industry Overview

-The airline industry in the US is highly competitive and cyclical, influenced by economic conditions, fuel prices, geopolitical events, and regulatory changes.
-It is characterized by significant consolidation in recent years, with a few major carriers dominating the market.
-The industry is also facing challenges related to pilot shortages, infrastructure constraints, and increasing environmental regulations.
+The airline industry is highly cyclical and capital-intensive, heavily influenced by economic conditions, fuel prices, and regulatory changes.
+The US market is dominated by a few major carriers and a growing number of low-cost and ultra-low-cost carriers.
+The industry is also susceptible to external shocks like pandemics and geopolitical events.

 Positioning